Crasta Mora

 Internet: www.engadin.ch

-It should be noted that the flank of the Crasta Mora in the area of the hiking trail has no springs.
-It is therefore essential to carry a generous supply of drinking water.
-In addition, hikers are asked to stay on the trails, most of which run through game protection zones.
-It is a matter of honor that waste is taken back to the valley.
+It should be noted that the flank of Crasta Mora in the area of the hiking trail has no springs.
+Therefore, bringing a generously sized supply of drinking water is indispensable.
+Additionally, hikers are asked to stay on the paths, which mostly run through wildlife protection zones.
+Taking any trash back down to the valley is a matter of course.

-The municipality of Bever points out that parts of the trail are very exposed and that nature is always on the move.
-Instructions on site must be followed without fail.
+The municipality of Bever points out that some sections are very exposed and that nature is always in motion.
+Instructions on site must be strictly followed.

 Responsible for this content: Engadin Tourismus AG.